This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Precautions to Avoid Damaging Roots

-- Loosen soil gently with a fork.
+- Loosen soil gently to avoid breaks.

 Mastering Root Vegetable Storage Techniques